 In this putative class action filed May 28, 1999, the named plaintiffs, or Plaintiffs, have sued over 50 defendants, including Central.
-Asserting theories of civil conspiracy, aiding and abetting, accounting and unjust enrichment, their Fourth Amended Class Action Petition alleges that the defendants have under measured the volume of, and therefore have underpaid for, the natural gas they have obtained from or measured for Plaintiffs.
+Asserting theories of civil conspiracy, aiding and abetting, accounting and unjust enrichment, their Fourth Amended Class Action Petition alleges that the defendants have under-measured the volume of, and therefore have underpaid for, the natural gas they have obtained from or measured for Plaintiffs.
 Plaintiffs sought unspecified actual damages, attorney fees, pre- and post-judgment interest, and reserved the right to plead for punitive damages.
 On August 22, 2003, an answer to that pleading was filed on behalf of Central.
 Despite a denial by the Court on April 10, 2003 of their original motion for class certification, the Plaintiffs continued to seek the certification of a class.
 The Plaintiffs' motion seeking class certification for a second time was fully briefed and the Court heard oral argument on the motion on April 1, 2005.
-On September 18, 2009, the Court denied the Plaintiffs' motion for class certification.
-The Plaintiffs filed a motion to reconsider that ruling on October 2, 2009.
+On September 18, 2009, the Court again denied the Plaintiffs' motion for class certification.
+The Plaintiffs filed a motion to reconsider that ruling on October 2.
+2009.
 The defendants, including Central, filed a response in opposition to the Plaintiffs' motion for reconsideration on January 18, 2010.
-The Plaintiffs filed a reply, and oral argument, which was presented before a different judge, was heard on February 10, 2010.
+The Plaintiffs filed a reply, and oral argument (which was presented before a different judge), was heard on February 10, 2010.
 By order dated March 31, 2010, the Court denied the Plaintiffs' October 2, 2009 motion to reconsider the earlier denial of class certification.
 The Plaintiffs did not file for interlocutory review of the March 31, 2010 order, but through their counsel they initiated certain discovery to which Central and other defendants have objected.
 In June 2011, certain defendants other than Central filed motions for summary judgment seeking, among other things, a ruling on the legal issue of whether Plaintiffs' civil conspiracy claim could be based upon their underlying unjust enrichment claim.
 In January 2012, the Court issued an order concluding that under Kansas law a conspiracy claim could be so based.
-These Defendants petitioned for interlocutory review of that ruling, but the Court of Appeals of Kansas denied their request on February 23, 2012.
-It is unknown whether Plaintiffs will follow through on discovery and/or otherwise proceed with the litigation on a non-class basis.
+These defendants petitioned for interlocutory review of that ruling, but the Court of Appeals of Kansas denied their request on February 23, 2012.
+It is unknown whether Plaintiffs will follow through further on discovery and/or otherwise proceed with the litigation on a non-class basis.
+Central cannot predict the outcome of this litigation or estimate a range of reasonably possible losses, if any.